imorpha/notes/content/📚 Sources/2024-01-11/Improved Translation of “Communications with Zettelkastens” • Zettelkasten Method.md

 - This requires randomness to be built into the system.
 “Randomness” means: It is not guaranteed that the comparison schemata match or that the information that is transmitted by the communication [2](#fn2) are accurate, but that information is created through the interaction of both partners. ^85c5a6a2

-- There are two ways for a communication system to maintain its integrity over long periods of time: you need to decide for either highly technical specialization, or for a setup that incorporates coincidence and _ad hoc_ generated information.
+- There are two ways for a communication system to maintain its integrity over long periods of time: you need to decide for either highly technical specialisation, or for a setup that incorporates coincidence and _ad hoc_ generated information.
 Translated to note collections: you can choose a setup categorized by topics, or an open one. ^4d2186b4

 - Naturally, a setup of a communicating system that is meant to be enduring, open, and not topically restricted (it is restricted by itself) needs to adhere to certain structural requirements. ^ba26e7c2